das-peterj/StudentManagementSystem/README.md

 # StudentManagementSystem
-Creating a student management system which allows you to create students and store them in a db thanks to JAX-RS.
+Creating a student management system which allows you to create a virtual school with teachers, subjects and students.

 **NEW: SampleData added for your convienience**